 What is Local Dimming?

 In the pictures, you can see that the blacks for an LED with local dimming are darker than a normal LED because the lights behind that section of the screen are dimmed.
-However, you can see a slight halo effect, because the television still need to have some bright LEDs behind the motorcycle.
-A plasma has no problem displaying a deep black next to the lights of the motorcycle.
+However, you can see a slight halo effect, because the television still needs to have some bright LEDs behind the center cross.
+A plasma TV has no problem displaying deep blacks directly next to the cross.

 Is Local Dimming worth it?

 In theory, local dimming is great.
 It increases the perceived contrast of the picture by illuminating more the correct part of the screen and by turning off completely a dark section.
 LCD screens leak a little bit of light through the pixels, even when displaying a black color.
-By reducing the light behind a region of the screen where the picture is mostly black, it can reduce the leakage and produce a darker picture.
-The following pictures show a backlight for a normal LCD vs a full array LED.
+By reducing the lights behind a region of the screen where the picture is mostly black, it reduces the leakage and produces a darker picture.
+The following illustrations show a backlight for a normal LCD, an edge-lit LED and a full array LED.

 You can see that the backlight tries to match the picture to display, but there is some diffusion caused by the dispersion of the lights of the LEDs.

 In practice, very few TVs can control precisely the backlight, due to the lack of a really granular backlight.
 The precision is not perfect and the size of the controllable zones varies between models.
 The worst case would be if you are watching a scene in space with stars.
 Overall, the scene is dark but the small stars are bright.
 The LEDs behind the screen affect a rather large area so it cannot only light up the backlight for the pixels of the stars.
 Depending on the implementation, it could produce a worst picture than before and could create a halo effect around the stars.

 Does local dimming also work for edge-lit LED?